 Activating UFW on Debian

-With UFW successfully installed, the next step is to activate it.
-This is done using the following command:
+Subsequently, with UFW successfully installed, the next step is to activate it.
+To activate it, use the following command:

 sudo ufw enable

-By default, UFW blocks all incoming connections while allowing all outgoing connections.
-This configuration provides a basic security level, as it helps to deter unsolicited access to your system but still allows your system to communicate with the outside world.
+Crucially, by default, UFW blocks all incoming connections while allowing all outgoing connections.
+Consequently, this configuration provides a basic security level, as it helps to deter unsolicited access to your system but still allows your system to communicate with the outside world.

 Checking Installed Applications UFW Profiles

-UFW comes with a feature known as application profiles.
-These are pre-defined rules that can be easily applied to specific applications.
-To see the list of installed applications that have UFW profiles, use the following command:
+Additionally, UFW comes with a feature known as application profiles.
+Essentially, these are pre-defined rules that can be easily applied to specific applications.
+To see the list of installed applications that have UFW profiles, simply use the following command:

 sudo ufw app list